Ranjith-2022/terraform--multi_environment_infrastructure/README.md

-—————————————- Ranjith’s Assignment -1——————————————
+# Ranjith’s Assignment -1

-This guide will help you deploy Assignment-1 , which includes staging and production network modules along with web servers.
-Follow these steps to successfully deploy the assignment.
+This guide will help you deploy terraform, which includes staging and production network modules along with web servers.
+Follow these steps to successfully deploy.

-Staging Network Module
+## Staging Network Module

-1. Navigate to the Assignment Directory
+1. Navigate to the Directory

-Change your working directory to the Assignment folder:
+Change your working directory to the folder:

        cd Assignment/